bueltge/authenticator/readme.txt

 = Translations =
 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the .pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

+= Localizations =
+* Thanks for the german translation to us self ;)
+* Thanks to [Borisa Djuraskovic](http://www.webhostinghub.com/) for the serbo croation language files

 == Changelog ==
 = 1.2.0 =